NFL RedZone

+In August 2025, ESPN announced Redzone would also became part of its new direct-to-consumer package.

-RedZone is also broadcast live internationally in the United Kingdom on the Sky Sports Mix television channel, and in Canada and Italy on DAZN, every Sunday evening and running through the full seven hours.
+RedZone is also broadcast live internationally.
+In the United Kingdom it is shown on the Sky Sports Mix television channel, and in Canada, Germany and Italy on DAZN, every Sunday and for the full seven hours.
 It is a direct simulcast of the American feed, with no commercial breaks, live coverage of both the early and late games and Hanson hosting.

-ESPN Goal Line, a channel which debuted one year later, broadcast college football with a similar format and style until the end of the 2019 season.
-The name "RedZone" derives from the term red zone, which is the part of the football field between the 20-yard line and the goal line.
+The major difference is that when there is only one Sunday afternoon game left being played, international viewers will be able to see it to its conclusion on RedZone, while domestic viewers will be switched immediately to the day's highlights to protect CBS/Fox and NFL Sunday Ticket still televising the game.

 Format

-On game day, the RedZone channel signs-on at 12:55 p.m., US Eastern time.
+On game day, the RedZone channel signs-on at 12:45 p.m., US Eastern time.
 The countdown clock counts down the minutes and seconds until the start of the game coverage.
 As of December 6, 2020, the channel has featured 200 weeks of coverage since its debut.